 When Gabrielle Hicks transferred to Ohio State in 2017, she knew she made the right choice, but she felt isolated without a community she could identify with during difficult life circumstances.

 She was studying to become a school psychologist but couldn’t bring herself to seek counseling.

-“It was just weird for me to do it for myself; I totally advocated for other people to do it, but doing it for myself was hard and also thinking in my mind that I wasn’t thick enough,” Hicks, a doctorate student in educational studies, said.
+“It was just weird for me to do it for myself; I totally advocated for other people to do it, but doing it for myself was hard and also thinking in my mind that I wasn’t sick enough,” Hicks, a doctorate student in educational studies, said.

 She said she called Counseling and Consultation Service and was recommended to Colorful Women — a therapy group for black women that has both undergraduate and graduate groups.
 It took her awhile before she responded to the invitation to join the group.

 “I wasn’t able to utilize counseling techniques on myself; it wasn’t working,” Hicks said.
 “I realized in that moment that I did hold my own stigma because it took me so long to reach out.”